 WHEREAS, Covered Entity has contracted with Business Associate to provide Products and Services to the Covered Entity and the Covered Entity is required by law to enter into this Agreement with Business Associate; and

-WHEREAS, the Parties wish to disclose to each other certain information pursuant to the terms of the Subscription Agreement, some of which may constitute Protected Health Information; and
+WHEREAS, the Parties wish to disclose to each other certain information pursuant to the terms of the Underlying Agreement, some of which may constitute Protected Health Information; and

 WHEREAS, the purpose of this Agreement is to satisfy certain obligations under the Federal Health Insurance Portability and Accountability Act of 1996, as may be amended before or after the effective date of this Agreement, and its related regulations (“HIPAA”).